oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Open Babel is a chemical toolbox designed to speak the many languages of chemical data.
 It's an open, collaborative project allowing anyone to search, convert, analyze, or store data from molecular modeling, chemistry, solid-state materials, biochemistry, or related areas.

-**URL**
+**More Information**

 https://openbabel.org